danwilliams64/DJWSegmentedViewController/README.md

 ## Usage

-Create a new instance of DJWSegmentedViewController, utilising the designated initialiser, ```- (instancetype)initWithControlPlacement:(DJWSegmentedViewControllerControlPlacement)placement;```, and then set its dataSource, and optionally, its delegate.
+Create a new instance of DJWSegmentedViewController, utilising the designated initialiser, ```objective-c - (instancetype)initWithControlPlacement:(DJWSegmentedViewControllerControlPlacement)placement;```, and then set its dataSource, and optionally, its delegate.

 ### Creation